Adam Carroll (racing driver): Formula E

 Carroll frequented the series during the 2015–16 season as a potential substitute driver for Mahindra and Team Aguri, neither of which came to fruition.
 On 19 August 2016, Carroll was listed as one of four drivers partaking with Jaguar Racing in the 2016–17 Formula E pre-season test at Donington Park, having tested with the team previously.
 Carroll was subsequently signed with the team.

 In the 2020–21 Formula E season, Carroll was signed as NIO 333's reserve driver.

 Sports car racing

-In 2023, Carroll joined Team WRT in the GT World Challenge Europe Endurance Cup, driving alongside Lewis Proctor and Tim Whale in the team's #31 entry.
+In 2023, Carroll joined Team WRT in the GT World Challenge Europe Endurance Cup, driving alongside Lewis Proctor and Tim Whale in the team's No. 31 entry.
 He also added a part-time campaign in the GT World Challenge America with Esses Racing.